thanos-io/thanos/docs/components/tools.md

 ### Bucket downsample

-`tools bucket downsample` is used to continuously downsample blocks in an object store bucket as a service.
+`tools bucket downsample` is used to downsample blocks in an object store bucket as a service.
 It implements the downsample API on top of historical data in an object storage bucket.

 ```bash